 - A change in hormones .
 Normally one of your ovaries releases an egg during your menstrual cycle.
 This is called ovulation .
-When you don't ovulate, your hormone levels can get out of balance.
-When this happens, it can affect the lining in your uterus and may cause heavy bleeding.
+If you don't ovulate, your hormone levels can get out of balance.
+This can affect the lining in your uterus and may cause heavy bleeding.

 - A growth in the uterus, such as a polyp or fibroid .

-- A condition called adenomyosis .
-This occurs when the cells that normally line the uterus grow into the muscular tissue of the uterine wall.
+- Adenomyosis .
+This condition occurs when the cells that normally line the uterus grow into the wall of the uterus.

 - Some bleeding disorders that prevent blood from clotting properly.

 When are heavy periods a cause for concern?